fusioncharts/dev_centre_docs/chart-guide/standard-charts/candlestick-chart.md

 Now, let's customize the appearance and properties of the charts.

-## Set a chart type for the price chart
+## Set a chart type for the Price chart

 You can render the price chart using a candle chart, a bar chart, or a line chart.
 To render the price chart as per your requirement, set `plotPriceAs` attribute as `candlestick`, `bar` or `line`.